 1st Witley Cub Scout Group is a very popular Troop – so much so that we have a large team of volunteer Leaders and parent helpers… but we need more!
 Many of our Leaders started as parent helpers and evolved into Leaders – but over time they follow their own children up from Beavers, through Cubs and into Scouts.
 That leaves a gap

-As of 2016 we are specifically looking for new volunteer helpers, Assistant Cub Leaders, and Cub Pack Leader.
+We are specifically looking for new volunteer helpers, Assistant Cub Leaders, and Assistant Scout Leaders.
 We also are looking for new Assistant Beaver Leaders.

 What does it entail?